 Wish me luck!

-Holmes also confirmed to us that the company’s job offer included back pay and a “no retaliation” pledge.
+Home Depot's spokesperson also confirmed to us that the company's job offer to Reagan included back pay and a "no retaliation" pledge.

-We contacted Portland police seeking comment, but have yet to receive a response.
+We contacted Portland police seeking comment for this story but did receive a response.